New Patient Forms

-Click Here to download our patient forms in PDF format.
+Click Here to fill out our secure patient forms online.

 Our office makes every effort to provide you with the most comprehensive and convenient care.
 Our financial coordinators work hand-in-hand with our patients to help maximize dental insurance reimbursements.
 If you have any questions regarding dental insurance, please call one of our insurance experts today!

 Dr. Ads is an In-Network provider with most PPO Dental Insurance Plans.

 Our office does everything to accommodate our patients and schedule your appointment as promptly as possible.
 We also understand that true emergencies happen and we make every effort to see patients on the same day.
 Please call us for your dental emergency!

 Our office conveniently offers morning, evening, and weekend hours by appointment.